triton-inference-server/model_analyzer/docs/config.md

     - INPUT1:1024,1024
 ```

+If a model configuration has variable-sized dimensions in the inputs section,
+then the `shape` option of the `perf_analyzer_flags` option must be specified.

 **Important Notes**:
 * When providing arguments under `perf_analyzer_flags`, you must use `-` instead
   of `_`.
 This casing is important and Model Analyzer will not recognize